 Community Need Addressed

-Help build the volunteer base for an AmeriCorps program that is comprised of academic tutors for our student population, community volunteers for organizational growth and events.
+Help build the volunteer base for an AmeriCorps program that is comprised of academic tutors and mentors for our student population, community volunteers for organizational growth and events.

 Increase volunteer capacity for American Youthworks.